 Part 5 — Owner onus and infringement notices

-25. Form of notice to put onus on vehicle owner — s.
-9.13
+25. Notice to put onus on vehicle owner, form of (Act s.
+9.13)

 The form of a notice that may be given under section 9.13 of the Act to the owner of a vehicle that is involved in an offence against a regulation is the form set out in Form 1 in Schedule 1.

-26. Form of infringement notice — s.
-9.16
+26. Infringement notice, form of (Act s.
+9.16)

 (1) The form of an infringement notice that may be given under section 9.16 of the Act for a prescribed offence against a regulation is the form set out in Form 2 in Schedule 1.